thiagopasolini/cyclistic/README.md

 ### The Scenario

-I'm a junior data analyst, working in the marketing analytics team at Cyclistic, a *fictional* bike-share company in Chicago.
+I'm a data analyst, working in the marketing analytics team at Cyclistic, a *fictional* bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 My task for this project is to understand **how casual riders and annual members use Cyclistic bikes differently** and **design a new marketing strategy to convert casual riders into annual members**.
 But before that, executives must approve the recommendations, with well structured and compelling data insights and visualizations.

 ### The Company